Austinstevesk/copia-practical/README.md

-# copia-practical
+# practical code solutions

-Copia Code Solutions
+Code Solutions

+# Please navigate to the separate folders to get the solutions